 Iowa's Dance Program is widely considered to be one of the top 10 in the country, and it has an outstanding national reputation for its high standards and tradition of excellence in teaching and creative productions.

 Dance students enjoy opportunities to perform in 10-12 productions each year and frequently collaborate with students in Iowa's music and theatre arts programs to present operas and theatrical performances coordinated by the Iowa Division of Performing Arts.

-Faculty members in the Department of Dance include accomplished performers and nationally recognized professionals.
-Guest residencies bring additional choreographers and dance artists to campus for instruction through workshops and lectures.
+Faculty members in the Department of Dance include accomplished performers and internationally recognized professionals.
+Guest residencies bring outstanding artists in the field to campus for instruction through workshops and lectures.